wingkwong/cortex/notes.md

 ## Questions

 * why are pods stuck in terminating for a while?
-* should we move admission contoller to it's own deployment?
 * image pull credentials from ecr
 * check if knative automatically pulls images on new nodes before pods are scheduled, or if they have any other image-related knobs
 * rolling updates